Mission

 • Human resource development

-• Diffusion of Knowledge and Innovation.
+• Knowledge and innovation dissemination

 Objectives